Support, Networking, and Meet Up Groups

 Ages: Parents/Caregivers of children who are 7 years old or younger

-JOYZEN Parent Powerhouse Workshops
+Joyzen Parent Powerhouse Workshops

 Date and Time: Varies

-JOYZEN Tune Up Group
+Joyzen Tune Up Group

 Date and Time: Varies

 This group is reserved for any family member who has completed a Joyzen Intensive class.
-Joyzen graduates will work with our expert, Liz Fuchs and members of the St. Louis Arc Family Support team to share parenting successes and struggles, and apply Joyzen techniques as we problem solve together.
-For the next meetup dates and to RSVP, join our Meetup group.
-For more information or to RSVP, contact Sharon Spurlock, at 314-817-2222.
+Joyzen graduates will work with each other and members of the St. Louis Arc Family Support team to share parenting successes and struggles, and apply Joyzen techniques as we problem solve together.
+To join us and for upcoming dates and to register, join our MeetUp group.

-Date and Time: Every Third Tuesday, 5:00 p.m. to 6:00 p.m.
+Date and Time: Third Tuesday of every month, 5:00 p.m. to 6:00 p.m.

 Families and Caregivers of Adults